chamoji/chamoji.github.io/_posts/2014-06-06-EVO_Training_Week_2.markdown

 - How many of my victories can I account to pure knowledge and execution?
 - What type of player is this person?
 - Is there a better option than this move?
-- What are the common tendencies did I observe across multiple players playing the same character?
+- What are the common tendencies observed across multiple players playing the same character?

 When you actually have a target in mind while practicing, it becomes